 The above quote could not have been stated more eloquently as it is words that parents/guardians/teachers can live by when dealing with school students who exhibit aggressive behaviours.
 Having a dyed-in-the-wool approach when addressing behavioural issues is not conducive to supporting a long term plan to provide support to students since there would be a need to attain intentional objectives through the establishment of tangible methods and programs.

 There is a constellation of factors that lead to the aggressive behaviour of students.
 The use of empirical data advocate factors belonging to two main spectrums, namely the biological which comprise of genetics and neurological aspects and the environment factors include family, divorce, attachment, parenting styles, modelling and media.
 Combined with these factors are frustration and verbal delay, social skills, and academics.
-There are numerous factors contributing to the nature of aggression which points to the complexity of dealing with aggression and disruptive behaviour (Padayichie, 2019:77).
+There are numerous factors contributing to the nature of aggression which points to the complexity of dealing with aggression and transformative behaviour (Padayichie, 2019:77).

 The question of, ‘Why do we need to look at early childhood and aggression?’ must be explored.
 The motivation for this is that in recent years, childhood aggression has been considered an important health problem all over the world (Amin, Behalik, & El Soreety, 2011 Türkoğlu, 2019:169).
 Correspondingly, Sandstrom & Huerta (2013:5), illuminate that children’s early experiences shape who they are and affect lifelong health and learning.
 According to Parlakian et al (2014:1 in Padayichie, 2019:1), aggression does not only begin from school going age but there are obvious signs from early childhood pertaining to incidents and behaviour that lend themselves to a pattern being formed.
-Nevertheless, aggression does not always present itself in a specific age group at a certain time.
+Nevertheless, aggression does not always pre sen t itself in a specific age group at a certain time.

 Tierney & Nelson (2009), articulate those experiences in the early years of childhood affect the development of brain construction in a way that later experiences do not.
 Consequently, this is indicative of why there is a need to examine early childhood and aggression so that support structures and necessary programmes are available for parents/guardians during this critical/sensitive period.

 Early childhood is the formative years and if interventions are carried out early, their influence might be greater than in the later years.
 Also known as the sensitive period, the critical period is a time during early postnatal life when the development and maturation of functional properties of the brain, its ‘plasticity’, is strongly dependent on experience or environmental influences.
-The concept of a critical period therefore plays an important role in the age-old adage of nature versus nurture debate — to what extent are our abilities determined by intrinsic factors, such as our genes, or by extrinsic factors, such as childhood experiences?
+The concept of a critical period therefore plays an important role in the age-old adage of nature versus nurture debate, to what extent are our abilities determined by intrinsic factors, such as our genes, or by extrinsic factors, such as childhood experiences?
 (Sengpiel 2007).

 Another key point according to Pingley (2017:6), is that the impact of domestic violence on children is far reaching; there are numerous psychological effects for the children who witness this abuse.
 Children are experiencing delays in cognitive and emotional development, extreme withdrawal or aggressiveness, anxiety disorders, as well as internalising and externalising behaviour problems (Antle et al 2010 in Pingley 2017:7).